Integrated Planning & Institutional Effectiveness Assessment

 Academic and Administrative Support Plans & Scorecards

 The Strategic Plan sets broad institutional goals.
 Faculty and leadership of each college and program, University vice presidents and other administrative department leaders guide key support functions to review the strategic goals and planning principles, interpret how their unit may best support and help implement those goals, and connect the plan's goals to planning, assessment, and resource allocation within their units.
-Unit level planning progress is reported through the University's Annual Report process and other reporting tools, such as planning scorecards.
+Unit level planning progress is reported through the University's Annual Reporting process and other reporting tools, such as planning scorecards.
 Documents describing the planning goals for divisions and colleges are also prepared.
 Click the links below to view selected plans for these areas.

 Selected Administrative Plans/Goals: